SergioCoboLopez/ELN_Sergio/docs/february_23/week_2.md

 This works now.
 I would like to plot the figure for smaller times, but I just need to change the x axis...

 This is done now, which is good.
 Now, I should check the dynamics and how they change, if everything makes sense and so on.
 My goal will be to:
-1. Compare what I see with the regular code.
+1. Compare what I see with the regular code. - this works
-2. Track the dynamics of either epsilon
+2. Track the dynamics of either epsilon. - I am thinking how could I output the dynamics and times they started at to a file.
+Since the outputs are spread across different functions, I am not sure how to do this.
+I wonder how could I keep a writing file open to write and close it whenever I want to.
 3. Compare them.
 4. Mount the figure (maybe right after lunch?)

 In the mean time, I should go for Figure 5 as well.

+Regarding 2.
+Here is a table of the dynamics: